 - Eye problems.
 If you have had glaucoma or cataracts in the past, you should have regular eye exams while using QVAR

-- The most common side effects of QVAR include: headache and throat irritation
+- The most common side effects of QVAR include: headache, throat irritation, and sinus irritation

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.